Recommended tire pressure for Suzuki Swift

 To reset tire pressure monitoring system for Suzuki Swift, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Suzuki Swift?
+What is recommended winter tire pressure for Suzuki Swift?

 Recommended winter tire pressure for Suzuki Swift is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Suzuki Swift tire inflation will decrease with lower outside temperatures, so make sure to check Suzuki Swift tire pressure during winter months regularly to keep Suzuki Swift tires properly inflated in the winter.